gianca1994/MyS2022/README.md

 Welcome to the repository corresponding to the subject "Models and Simulation".

-In the file "INSTALL.md" you will find the steps to follow for the correct installation of all the libraries that will be used in this repository.
+In the "INSTALL.md" file you will find the steps to follow for the correct installation of all the libraries to be used in each of the directories.

 List of projects: